How did my cat get pregnant?

 What happens during a normal cat birth?

-Just before the birth the female cat may become restless or meow or purr or pant (or all or none of these things!)
+Just before the birth, the female cat may become restless or meow or purr or pant (or all or none of these things!)
 She will clean around the birth passage and the teats.
 It’s thought that she lays a trail of saliva for the kittens to follow to find a teat after they’re born.
 She will go through several different stages of labour (see our information on normal cat birth).
 Each kitten is born in a sac of amniotic fluid that the mother licks and nibbles to free the kitten.
 She bites through the umbilical cord and eats the kitten’s placenta, and using her rough tongue she cleans the kitten and stimulates it to breathe.
-Most cats (especially non-pedigree ones), will give birth without problem and will need no human intervention.
+Most cats (especially non-pedigree ones), will give birth without a problem and will need no human intervention.

 How do I care for newborn kittens?

 The female encourages the kittens to suck and keeps them warm by lying on her side and encircling them.
 The kittens are guided by scent and warmth to her nipples where they find colostrum, the first type of milk to be produced which is rich in antibodies to help protect the kittens from disease in their early weeks of life.